Marcell Ozuna Preview, Player Props: Braves vs. Nationals

 Marcell Ozuna At The Plate

-- Among the qualified hitters in MLB, he ranks 43rd in batting average, 46th in on-base percentage, and eighth in slugging.
+- Among qualifying hitters, he ranks 41st in batting average, while his on-base percentage ranks 47th and he is eighth in slugging.

-- Ozuna has driven in a run in 55 games this season (39.0%), including 26 games with more than one RBI (18.4%).
+- Ozuna has had an RBI in 55 games this season (38.7%), including 26 multi-RBI outings (18.3%).
 He has also driven home three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.